 - A large A4 envelop for all the information sheets you get about post pregnancy care etc.

 - Plastic Bag for dirty clothes, somehow you accumulate stuff in the hospital too so its just handy to have a spare bag.

 The baby bag

-I like to pack the baby stuff separate to mine, or if you have a suitcase with 2 separate compartments you could use one side for you and one side for baby.
+I like to pack the baby stuff separate, or if you have a suitcase with 2 separate compartments you could use one side for you and one side for baby.